3 Expert Tips for Selling a House Without a Realtor in Tennessee

 Once your online presence is set, it’s time to show your home.

-Showing Tools: Use tools like scheduling apps to manage showings efficiently.
-This helps you keep track of appointments and avoid double bookings.
+Showing Tools: Use digital tools like scheduling apps and traditional methods like FSBO yard signs to manage showings efficiently.
+Apps help you keep track of appointments and avoid double bookings.

 Scheduling: Be flexible with showing times to accommodate potential buyers’ schedules.
 Set end times if you have multiple showings in a day to create a sense of urgency.